torres11991/dap-curriculum/Contributing.md

 ### Commit your changes to your local repository

-After updates are at a place where you are comfortable with committing them to your issue branch.
+After updates are ready to committing them to your issue branch.
 Execute the following steps:

 - `git status` to verify that the expected files and changes are going to be committed.
 - `git add .` or `git add {filename}` for each file to be committed.